 When your energy is racing and you need to calm and soothe your nervous system, close the eyes, block the right nostril with the thumb of the right hand, and breathe long and deep through the left nostril for 3-5 minutes.

-This particular technique is very simple, yet very effective.
-It is extremely helpful when we feel off-center and we still must function in the everyday world.
-For instance, we may be scheduled for an important interview, or business endeavor and find ourselves extremely nervous or irritable.
-This technique can help us calm ourselves and be effective in our communication.
+Alternate nostril breathing is extremely helpful when we feel off-center but still must function in the everyday world.
+For instance, we may be scheduled for an important interview or business endeavor only to find ourselves nervous or irritable.
+This technique can help us calm down and be more effective in our communication.

 Posture: Sit with a straight spine.
 You may be in Easy Pose or on a chair, wherever you can keep your spine straight and be comfortable.

 Mudra and Breath: Using the thumb and index fingers of the right hand, make a "U" of the two fingers, using the thumb to close off the right nostril and the index finger to close off the left nostril.